 Because the Gender Studies Minor is housed in various departments and buildings on campus, the program provides a visible presence, and a resource, for campus conversations about gender, about femininity and masculinity, about how our gender impacts our faith, and how our faith shapes our understandings of gender.

-If you have questions about the program or the minor, or you would like to suggest an event, or need a resource, contact Cheri Larsen Hoeckley, Gender Studies Program Coordinator, either by email (firstname.lastname@example.org) or by visiting Reynolds Hall 103, or contact any members of the Advisory Committee.
+If you have questions about the program or the minor, or you would like to suggest an event, or need a resource; contact the Gender Studies Program Coordinators, Cheri Larsen Hoeckley either by email (firstname.lastname@example.org) or by visiting Reynolds Hall 103 and Caryn Reeder, either by email (email@example.com) or by visiting Porter Center 13, or contact any members of the Advisory Committee.

 Gender Studies Minor